Building software with Slurm jobs using EasyBuild

-This blogpost serves as inspiration and get you started running jobs based on some of the stuff I run on my clusters.
+This blog post serves as inspiration, and aims to get you started running jobs based on some of the stuff I run on my clusters.

 Do you want to conveniently build modules in a hurry?
 Then you will love --job combined with -r.